McGill-DMaS/Kam1n0-Community/README.md

 # How does the Plug-in Work

-The plug-in is written in python using idaapi.
+The plug-in is written in python using ```idaapi```.
 The root of this repository is the windows installer.
 The source code of the plugin can be found [here](https://github.com/McGill-DMaS/Kam1n0-Plugin-IDA-Pro/tree/master/Kam1n0WinSetupProject/bin_release/plugins).

+## User Interface
+The user interface consists of two parts:
+* The native idaapi forms and controls: Connection Management Form, Search Progress Form, Index Progress Form, Select Function to Search Form, Select Function to Inex Form.
+* The local wabpages: the Clone Graph View, the Clone List View, the Text-Diff View, the Flow View, and the Clones View.
-The user interfaces consists of two parts: the native idaapi forms and the local web pages.
-Local webpages are redenered using the embeded chromieum shipped with cefpython; and the frame used to hold chromieum is wxpython.
-We tried cefpython with the build-in pyside of IDA-Pro.
+* These local webpages are redenered using the embeded chromieum shipped with cefpython; and the frame used to hold chromieum is wxpython.
+We tried cefpython with the build-in pyside of IDA Pro.
 Unfortunately pages cannot be rendered, so we switch to wxpython.
+*

+## Synchronization
+We find it difficult to update the IDA Pro UI asynchronously.
+If a thread other than the main thread updates interface and the user interacts with (e.g. click on) the interface at the same moment, the IDA Pro will freeze/crash.

+## Communication
-To interact with the Kam1n0 web services, we use the build-in urllib in python to send request and parse json results.
+To interact with the Kam1n0 web services, we use the build-in ```urllib``` in python to send request and the ```json``` lib parse the json results.
+After that json results are pass to javascripts using ```cefpython```.
+More details can be found at the Connector.